NutritionalLungImmunity/Wiki-and-Web/index.md

-The project is being developed to ensure reproducible science.
+A particular focus of the project is to ensure reproducible science by using container technology.
 All data, software tools, and methods will become publicly available as they are developed.
 As these data and methods are being created by different groups, the wiki and web pages in this repository serve as high-level organizational guide to various resources.
 These resources include software (simulation and visualization), genomics data, simulation data, associated metadata, experimental lab notebooks, and presentation materials.

 For questions please contact [Dr. Reinhard Laubenbacher](mailto:laubenbacher@uchc.edu).